PauloSantangelo/lading-page-atualizada-solomon/README.md

   </a>
 </p>

-A website which is a product page of a Bank displaying its products features, clients , feedbacks and many more.
+A website which is a Produto page of a Bank displaying its Produtos Sobre, clients , feedbacks and many more.

 ### The project is hosted on Vercel : [Hoobank](https://hoobank-alpha-nine.vercel.app/)